 Tips for Your Visit

-We are free to open our museums on 1 June!
 Welcome to visit our peaceful environment, where unnecessary social contacts are easy to avoid.
 We are located outside the big settlements and isolated in a good way.
-We have many buildings, several spaces and a wide park to help people scatter around the area.
+We have many buildings and several spaces to help people scatter around.
 This way it is easy to keep the required safe distance.

 Both Serlachius Museums have separate parking areas.
 Parking spaces for the disabled are located close to the entrances of the Serlachius Museums.